-Based on what individuals have been talking about the system could intelligently schedule meetings based on their importance, set agendas, look up relevant documents and even provide summaries of meetings for those who missed them.
+Based on what individuals have been talking about the system could use a form of Artificial Intelligence to schedule meetings based on their importance, set agendas, look up relevant documents and even provide summaries of meetings for those who missed them.
 Watson could effectively become a personal PA for everyone in the business.

-“If you can find ways for humans and AI-inspired technologies to autonomously collaborate rather than focusing on ways for them to compete, you can bring out the best in both,” co-founder Pascal Kaufmann told the Belfast Telegraph.
+“If you can find ways for humans and Artificial Intelligence inspired technologies to autonomously collaborate rather than focusing on ways for them to compete, you can bring out the best in both,” co-founder Pascal Kaufmann told the Belfast Telegraph.

 While high-end solutions like these are likely to be restricted to major corporations, it may not be too long before this kind of digital PA technology is far more widespread.
 A wealth of information from the burgeoning Internet of Things and the troves of personal data on the Internet is finally giving machines what they’ve been lacking – context.

 The pair say these digital PAs will make us happier and more productive.
-According to this vision, AI is the equivalent of a typewriter or a PC – it doesn’t replace the task of writing it just makes it more efficient.
+According to this vision, Artificial Intelligence is the equivalent of a typewriter or a PC – it doesn’t replace the task of writing it just makes it more efficient.

 There is considerable evidence that automation does not destroy jobs, but actually increases them.
 Data from the US Census Bureau shows that on average occupations with above-average computer use have grown 0.9% per year faster since 1980, economist James Bessen writes in the Atlantic.
 Examples from the legal, banking and retail sectors show that by reducing the costs of products and services automation allows industries to expand.